It was 1986, and the Republic was dead.

 How strange then, that really, it was only the start.

-And to all those servants of the Republic whose work I've loved over the years - ta very much.
+To all those servants of the Republic whose work I've loved over the years - ta very much.
 May your futures be ULTRA-BRITE!

 The 'Brain Aided Dancing' mix can be downloaded in MP3 form here.
 For best results, right click the link then select 'Save Target As' to save the file anywhere you choose.